 Insomnia brings with it daytime symptoms that impair your ability to go about your daily life.
 You may:

-During the menopausal transition, women commonly report sleep disturbances but putting a figure on how many suffer from actual insomnia proves more difficult.
-One study found 26% of the peri-menopausal women they recruited were suffering from insomnia disorder.13
+During the menopausal transition, women commonly report sleep disturbances but putting a figure on how many experience actual insomnia proves more difficult.
+One study found 26% of the peri-menopausal women they recruited were experiencing insomnia disorder.14

-When self-reported insomnia was further examined by a sleep study, results showed that 50% of the women involved were sleeping fewer than six hours a day, indicating that they were suffering from a significant sleep deficit.13
+When self-reported insomnia was further examined by a sleep study, results showed that 50% of the women involved were sleeping fewer than six hours a day, indicating that they were experiencing a significant sleep deficit.14

 Studies have also shown that there is a significant correlation between experiencing hot flushes and developing insomnia in the peri-menopause.